MarianaRioCosta/ctf-blog/src/content/posts/cispa24.md

 ## Overview

-The past few days I've been participating at this year's CISPA (Helmholtz Center for Information Security) Summer School on Privacy-Preserving Cryptography.
+In the past few days I've been at this year's CISPA (Helmholtz Center for Information Security) Summer School on Privacy-Preserving Cryptography.
 In the last day, there was a "crypto challenge", for which there were only 2 solves, one of them from my team: me and two friends from about:blankets - Giacomo and Eugenio. (picture of the prize in the end^^)

 ### Description: